jamieallen1234/backend-multiplayer-dnd/README.md

 - Use redis cache for gamestate instead of presisting in tables to reduce db load
 - Use ZOD for schema validation
 - Consider making certain operations atomic, such as joining a game
+- The character and monster endpoints should be separated into CreatureType vs CreatureInstance (just like Treasures)

 # Template - Typescript, Node.js, Express, and PostgreSQL